 The film opens with a Stratton Oakmont advertisement hosted by Jordan Belfort.
 The film title appears only at the ending.
 See more »

-News reports in local media have said the version of Wolf of Wall Street (2013) showing in Abu Dhabi cinemas removes 45 minutes of content.
-Aside from nudity and sexual situations, most of the edits come from the film's 500+ curse words.
+News reports in local media have said the version of the movie showing in Abu Dhabi cinemas removes 45 minutes of content.
+Aside from nudity and sexual situations, most of the edits come from the film's 600+ curse words.
 Time Out Abu Dhabi reported offensive language was removed by "either by muting the audio temporarily or chopping chunks from scenes mid sentence, which produces a jarring effect for viewers."
 See more »

 59 of 76 people found this review helpful.